charlesbrandt/public/code/vue/index.md

 ended up importing in each component that needs it (pages) is that desirable? help with build sites

+building a services object to handle importing and abstracting calls to the API so you don't need to recreate these in every component really helps!

 https://duckduckgo.com/?q=vite+axios&t=ffab&ia=web
 vite axios at DuckDuckGo
 https://github.com/Sensanaty/vue3-vite-template